logo elektroda

 Electronic PIR motion sensor board held in a hand Electronic module with PIR sensor held in hand, visible capacitors and resistors Bottom side of a PCB with visible traces and solder points, held above a wood surface

 In summary , this was more of a one-off.
 There was a separate PIR module and a separate LED board with a constant current controller supporting several strings.
-Looking at the damage to the LEDs I get the impression that the strings were failing sequentially, although given the attached diagram I have my doubts as to why it is (if it is) wired this way, maybe someone else can explain.
+Looking at the damage to the LEDs I get the impression that the strings were failing sequentially, although given the attached diagram I have my doubts as to why this is (if it is) wired this way, perhaps someone else can explain.

 Do you use these types of LED lights, how do you find their failure rate and longevity?